hgdeoro/EFLU/README.md

 GPLv3.
 See `LICENSE.txt`.

-Includes the code from [EyeFiServer2](https://code.google.com/p/eyefiserver2/) which is also GPLv3
+Includes the code from [EyeFiServer2](https://code.google.com/p/eyefiserver2/) which is also GPLv3.

+All trademarks belong to legitimate owners.